Ryxul/Story-Video-Generator/README.md

 </div>

 ## Overview
-Story-Video-Generator is a powerful desktop application that automates video content creation.
+Story Video Generator is a powerful desktop application that automates video content creation.
 Whether you start with text or a voiceover, it generates high quality short form videos with synchronized subtitles and background music.

 ## Key Features
 - 🎙️ **Text-to-Speech Conversion**